-150% of the area median income for a household means three times the income limit for verylow income families, for the relevant household size, as published by HUD in accordance with 42 U.S.C.
+150% of the area median income for a household means three times the income limit for very-low income families, for the relevant household size, as published by HUD in accordance with 42 U.S.C.
 1437a(b)(2) for purposes of the HAF.
+When determining area median income with respect to tribal members, tribal governments and TDHEs may rely on the methodology authorized by HUD for the Indian Housing Block Grant Program as it pertains to households residing in an Indian area comprising multiple counties (see HUD Office of Native American Programs, Program Guidance No. 2021-01, June 22, 2021).